 Choosing the Right Equipment

-Portable suction units can prove especially helpful for dentists and oral surgeons.
-They enable dentists to perform emergency procedures and can help hospitals meet their requirement under the Emergency Medical Treatment and Labor Act (EMTALA) to be able to tend to patients within a 250-yard radius of the facility.
+For dentists and oral surgeons, portable suction units can prove especially helpful.
+They enable dentists to perform emergency procedures and can help hospitals meet their requirements under the Emergency Medical Treatment and Labor Act to be able to tend to patients within a 250-yard radius of the facility.
 It is important to select a suction unit that delivers sufficient suction—something many units fail to do.
-Indeed, a 2010 analysis emphasized that most field suction units deliver suction that is too weak to safely remove debris and contaminants from the oral cavity.
+Indeed, a 2010 military analysis emphasized that most field suction units deliver suction that is too weak to safely remove debris and contaminants from the oral cavity.

 SSCOR offers a wide range of medical suction pumps that can meet the demands of even the busiest dentists and oral surgeons.
 For help selecting the right suction device for your office, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.